November 9, 2017

 A diopter is a standard unit of measurement on eyeglass prescriptions.
 A negative diopter number specifies nearsightedness.
 A positive number indicates farsightedness.
 A diopter designates how powerful a lens is needed to properly focus light on a person’s retina.
 Many people have astigmatism in addition to myopia or hyperopia.
 In astigmatism, the cornea has a curvature imperfection, or the lens is distorted, resulting in both near and far objects appearing blurry.

-Test your vision, measure your pupillary distance, and order glasses online with your results.Pre-Order Now!
+With the award-winning VisionCheck, you can test your vision, measure your pupillary distance, and order glasses online with your results.Order Now!